marcus-nystrom/Titta/README.md

 If you know what you are doing, install Titta using: `pip install titta` or `python -m pip install titta`.

 If you use a standalone PsychoPy installation, do the following steps:
 1. Go to `C:\Program Files\PsychoPy` (or wherever you installed PsychoPy) and open a command prompt in the same folder as where you find `python.exe` (should be the main PsychoPy install folder).
-So the command prompt you have should start with something like `C:\Program Files\PsychoPy>´
+So the command prompt you have should start with something like `C:\Program Files\PsychoPy>`
-1. Here you can then pip-install titta, by issuing a command like `python -m pip install titta --upgrade` (without the quotes).
+1. Here you can then pip-install titta, by issuing a command like `python -m pip install titta --upgrade`.

 Then run `read_me.py` from the 'demos' folder (first change the monitor settings and the eye tracker name in `read_me.py`).
+Reading through `read_me.py` should provide a good starting point for most users of Titta.

 ### To get started with the Tobii Pro Lab integration